PRESIDENT, BUSINESS OPERATIONS, ALTERNATE GOVERNER

-Luc Robitaille -- who in 2009 was inducted into the Hockey Hall of Fame -- is the highest scoring left wing in NHL history and the all-time Kings leader in goals scored.
-He is in his fifth season as Kings President, Business Operations, and in his role Robitaille oversees all day-to-day business operations of the Kings, including Ticket Sales and Service, Sponsorship Sales and Service, Marketing, Fan Development and Community Relations, Group Sales, Finance, Broadcasting, Communications and Content, Game Presentation and Human Resources.
+Luc Robitaille – a member of the Hockey Hall of Fame – is the highest scoring left wing in NHL history and the all-time Kings leader in goals scored.
+He is in his ninth season as Kings President, Business Operations.

 Robitaille as a player was honored with several awards and he set numerous records throughout his long and distinguished career.
-In addition to being the highest scoring left wing in NHL history, a mark he set in a Kings uniform with an assist on March 22, 2004, with his 1,370th point to pass Hall of Famer John Bucyk, Robitaille holds the NHL record for left wingers for goals (668).
-He is also 10th in overall NHL goal scoring with 668 goals (he was second among active players at the time of his retirement to former Red Wings teammate Steve Yzerman), 20th in overall NHL scoring with 1,394 points and he is the only left wing in NHL history to record eight consecutive 40-goal seasons (all with the Kings).
+In addition to being the highest scoring left wing in NHL history, a mark he set in a Kings uniform with his 1,370th point to pass Hall-of-Famer John Bucyk on March 22, 2004, Robitaille holds the NHL record for left wingers for most goals (668).
+He is also 12th in overall NHL goal scoring with 668 goals (he was second among active players at the time of his retirement to former Red Wings teammate Steve Yzerman), 21st in overall NHL scoring with 1,394 points and he is the only left wing in NHL history to record eight consecutive 40-goal seasons (all with the Kings).

 With the Kings, Robitaille ranks second all-time in games played (1,077), second in points (1,154) and fourth in assists (597).
-On January 19, 2006, Robitaille set the Kings all-time record for goals when his 551st goal as a King surpassed former teammate, long-time friend and Hall of Famer Marcel Dionne.
-In 1,077 total regular season games as a King, Robitaille had 557 goals and 1,154 points.
+On January 19, 2006, Robitaille set the Kings all-time record for goals when his 551st goal as a King surpassed Marcel Dionne.
+In 1,077 total regular season games as a King, Robitaille had 557 goals.

-Robitaille, 45 (2/17/66), joined the Kings in 1984 when the club selected him in the ninth-round (171st overall) in the 1984 NHL Entry Draft.
-As a rookie, the Montreal-born Robitaille became the first King to win the Calder Cup Trophy as the NHL’s Rookie of the Year and he was named to the NHL’s All-Rookie Team.
-Joined later by the legendary Wayne Gretzky, the pair helped lead the Kings to the club’s first trip to the Stanley Cup Finals in 1993.
-That season Robitaille, who served as captain, set NHL records for the most goals (63) by a left wing (a mark later eclipsed by Alexander Ovechkin) and for most points (125) by a left wing, a mark that still stands.
+Robitaille, 49 (2/17/66), was selected by the Kings in the ninth round (171st overall) of the 1984 NHL Entry Draft.
+As a rookie, the Montreal native became the first King to win the Calder Memorial Trophy and he was named to the NHL’s All-Rookie Team.
+Later he helped lead the Kings to the club’s first trip to the Stanley Cup Final in 1993 and that season Robitaille set NHL records for the most goals (63) by a left wing and for the most points (125) by a left wing, a mark that still stands.